almereyda/awesome-starred/by-topic-sorted.md

 ## json

+- [chronicle-app/chronicle-etl](https://github.com/chronicle-app/chronicle-etl) - 📜 A CLI toolkit for extracting and working with your digital history
+- [robichaudc/json-resume-builder](https://github.com/robichaudc/json-resume-builder) - A set of tools and scripts to use with the JSON Resume project, in order to streamline to process of updating your resume
+- [makramkd/pastebin](https://github.com/makramkd/pastebin) - A simple implementation of a Pastebin-type service
 - [TomWright/dasel](https://github.com/TomWright/dasel) - Select, put and delete data from JSON, TOML, YAML, XML and CSV files with a single tool.
 Supports conversion between formats and can be used as a Go package.
 - [shamilnabiyev/schema-visualizer](https://github.com/shamilnabiyev/schema-visualizer) - Data modeling tool for JSON Documents, JSON-Schema and document based NoSQL Databases
 - [SPARQL-Anything/sparql.anything](https://github.com/SPARQL-Anything/sparql.anything) - SPARQL Anything is a system for Semantic Web re-engineering that allows users to ... query anything with SPARQL.